hgavil/StockUp/README.md

 # StockUp
 StockUp is a fully functional design and working UI implementation based on [Apollo](https://www.withapollo.com/), an early-stage startup from Y Combinator's Summer 2021 cohort.
-StockUp demonstrates the interface and experience interacting with a digital debit card that earns you shares of stock for purchases made.
+StockUp simulates the interface and experience interacting with a digital debit card that earns you shares of stock for purchases made.
 Created as the final project of CS 422 (User Interface Design and Programming, Spring 2022) at the University of Illinois at Chicago, this working UI implementation is the culmination of our team's research throughout the semester, utilizing methods learned in the course, to develop an interface that exemplifies a positive user experience.
 Developed using React Native.

 ## Table of contents
 * [General Info](#general-info)